-When I grabbed coffee with a reporter friend early in the month, I made the disclaimer that we couldn’t talk politics or current events, and I couldn’t help but be a little embarrassed when it resulted in a few awkward silences.
+When I grabbed coffee with a reporter friend early in the month, I made the disclaimer that we couldn’t talk politics or current events, and I couldn’t help but be a little embarrassed when that restriction resulted in a few awkward silences.
 What else do you talk about when you can’t talk about, well, what’s happening?

 About a week in, I had started to become a bit unhinged.
-Feeling removed from society, I purchased Henry David Thoreau’s Transcendentalist manifesto, Walden, in which he leaves civilization behind for two years of self-sufficiency in a cabin.
+Feeling removed from society, I purchased Henry David Thoreau’s Transcendentalist manifesto, Walden, in which he leaves civilization behind for two years in a cabin.
 I turned to Walden for some confirmation that being out of the loop could be a good thing.
 I made time in the following days to read Thoreau’s celebration of Mother Nature.
 I even read it outdoors, as one does.

-Thoreau said, “I am sure that I never read any memorable news in a newspaper.”
+Thoreau wrote, “And I am sure that I never read any memorable news in a newspaper.”
 To him, the news was just a continual rerun of things we’ve already been told, to keep the cycle going.
-“If you are acquainted with the principle, what do you care for a myriad instances and applications?” he asked.
+“If we read of one man robbed, or murdered, or killed by accident, or one house burned, or one vessel wrecked, or one steamboat blown up, or one cow run over on the Western Railroad, or one mad dog killed, or one lot of grasshoppers in the winter,—we never need read of another.
+One is enough.
+If you are acquainted with the principle, what do you care for a myriad instances and applications?” he asked.

 I can’t pinpoint the moment when the challenge of living without the news got easier.
 I just know it was at least a week or so before the moment I was willing to admit it.

-That moment didn’t come until the very end of the month during a conversation with Neville, an acquaintance of mine who is a novelist, technology writer and tennis instructor.
+That moment didn’t come until close to the very end of the month during a conversation with Neville, an acquaintance of mine who is a novelist, technology writer and tennis instructor.
 He let me finish describing the hardships and emotions of the experiment before casually mentioning that he had avoided the news for most of the past two years, briefly checking in the night of the 2016 election.
 He doesn’t even bother with the weather forecast, claiming people spend a disproportionate amount of energy planning around the weather compared to the chances it will affect them.